Juul is in free fall

 Over the summer, the number of people suffering from the mysterious vaping illnesses climbed.
 In September, President Trump threatened to ban nearly all flavored vaping products.
 States have followed: Michigan, New York, Massachusetts, Rhode Island, Washington state, Oregon, and the city of Boulder, Colorado, have put various restrictions into effect, ranging from outright vaporizer bans to limits on flavored products.
 Media companies have pulled advertising of e-cigarettes.
 In October, Juul ceased selling many of the fruity flavors regulators believe are luring kids.

 A big part of Crosthwaite’s mandate will be to prepare Juul to work with regulators.
 The company says that it has brought together several teams in the company under chief regulatory officer Joe Murillo to focus entirely on preparing an FDA pre-market tobacco product application (PMTA) for its newest devices.
 The PMTA will identify Juul’s benefits, risks, and audience—adult smokers looking to ditch cigarettes.
 The company is also using the application as a way to show it can keep e-cigs out of kids’ hands.
-In its latest device, the company is using Bluetooth to verify age and lock out geo-fenced areas like schools.
+In its latest device, the company is using Bluetooth to verify age and lock out geo-fenced areas such as schools.
 So far, it’s only available in Israel and Western Europe.

 Vaping as a public health hazard